 Talking about constructors…

 "Colin Chapman, the legendary founder of Lotus, was a superstar at a time where the superstars did not yet exist.
 Like Ferrari.
 A genius who not only had the ideas but also designed the cars as well.
 As a driver, he was also very fast.
-Jackie Stewart, on the other hand, achieved everything he wanted, but also was successful in everything that he was touching".
+Jackie Stewart, on the other hand, achieved everything he wanted and was successful in everything that he touched".

 Switching focus to the drivers…

 “Andretti?
 Ah, Mario…funny.
-A true rider, a tough guy.
+A true racer, a tough guy.
 I would like to see a starting grid with 20 Mario Andretti today.
-We practically fought about everything: on the extra tickets that he wanted, on the super license, on many other things.
+We practically fought about everything: on the extra tickets that he wanted, on the super licence, on many other things.
 But still remained friends.
 One time I came up with the idea, which was exposed to all teams, of creating a badge for the drivers like there is with the football players.
 He came up to me, locked up in a corner and threateningly said: I do not care about security, do wherever you want.
-But do not stuck your nose in matters concerning my money, got it?
+But don’t stick your nose in matters concerning my money, got it?
 And, of course, let go of that.
 James Hunt was a great character; he was an adorable guy.
-At time he exaggerated but it was normal for him.
+At times he exaggerated but it was normal for him.
 Nelson Piquet and I were friends and still are.
 We often talk with each other.
-Super talent, with a great ability to form relationships with the people, exceptional in referring the sensations of the car to the engineers.
+Super talented, with a great ability to form relationships with the people, exceptional in referring the sensations of the car to the engineers.
 He was a team player; he held a team together.
 A brother for the mechanics.
 When discussing who was the best driver of modern Formula 1, the name Alain Prost is rarely mentioned.
-But if one analyzes the things thoroughly, it is probably discovered that the best driver was him.
+But if one analyses the things thoroughly, it is probably discovered that the best driver was him.
 Or one of the best".

 Then he continues:

-Question about the electronics: after the green light in May, will we see races where the pecking order will not be decided by complaints and appeals?
+Question about the electronics: after the green light in May, will we see races where the starting order will not be decided by complaints and appeals?

-"Some polemics will happen, due to the fact that the current system will not change.
-I think that it is up to the teams to decide the technical rules.
-They are the ones who, until the end, spend the money.
-I am sure that everyone will fight even harder for the security and to have more stable and clearer rules".
+"There will be some controversy, due to the fact that the current system will not change.
+I think that it’s up to the teams to decide the technical rules.
+They’re the ones who spend the money until the end.
+I’m sure that everyone will fight even harder for safety, and to have more stable and clearer rules".

-If you had a team, what drivers would you hire?
+If you had a team, which drivers would you hire?

 "Schumacher.
-Yet I do not think that Villeneuve would come.
-As a second driver, I would like a youngster.
-I believe that the new kid at Minardi, Fernando Alonso, is really good".
+I do not think that Villeneuve would sign.
+As a second driver, I’d like to hire a youngster.
+I believe that the new kid of Minardi, Fernando Alonso, is really good".

-At Melbourne the teams brought to the track major changes to the cars shown at the official presentations and used during winter testing.
+The teams at Melbourne brings major changes to the cars that are shown at the official presentations and used during winter testing.
 In particular, Ferrari introduces different aerodynamics appendixes.
-The more noticeable are the wings mounted in the external part of the sidepods.
+The most evident are the wings that are mounted in the external part of the sidepods.
 There are also new air intakes for the brakes, which should guarantee a better cooling and improved airflow detour around the wheels.
-Meanwhile Williams introduces vertical bulkheads under the front wing, taking advantage of a 50cm space in where it can have a lower ground clearance.
+Meanwhile, Williams introduces vertical bulkheads under the front wing, taking advantage of a 50 cm space in which it can have a lower ground clearance.

 Schumacher adds to it:

 Thursday’s press conference saw Schumacher and Hakkinen side-by-side.
-Today Ferrari team principals Jean Todt and McLaren’s team principal Ron Dennis are on the hot seats.
+Ferrari and McLaren’s team principals Jean Todt and Ron Dennis are on the hot seats today.
 The championship is not yet in full swing.
-The race for the title is not provoking particular tensions and the digs, which were launched during the respective presentations, remain out of the door.
+The fight for the title is not provoking particular tensions.
+The digs, which were launched during the respective presentations, remain out of the door.
 The only poking arrives when they have to answer the TV journalists’ questions.
-Dennis, after being asked a question regarding the face-to-face battle, exclaims with irony that, to really do it, it would require a stool for Ferrari’s team principal to stand on.
+Dennis, after being asked a question regarding the face-to-face battle, ironically exclaims that it would require a stool for Ferrari’s team principal to stand on.
 Todt replicates with a shrug of the shoulders:

 "In the meantime, I won the championship last year".

-Besides, Michael’s incident was the hot topic.
-Todt, after being asked if it was true that Ferrari had problems during the crash-test, replicates with a sour smile:
+Besides this, Michael’s incident was the hot topic.
+Todt is asked whether it is true that Ferrari had problems during the crash-test.
+The Ferrari team principal replicates with a sour smile:

-At first instance, the French manager is really worried:
+At first instance, the French manager seems really worried:

-"Seeing that, it really scared me.
-Realizing that Schumacher was well, I then come back to think about the work ahead.
+"It's never pleasant when you see a F1 car rolling at high speed, but luckily Michael came out very quickly, and he was OK.
+I then come back to think about the work ahead.
 The initial balance?
 It is comforting but I won’t get too carried away until Sunday.
 Barrichello’s best time?
-Schumacher, without that incident, could have gone even quicker".
+Schumacher could have gone even quicker without that incident".